 - Add lots of milk.

-Print out the Cinderella finger puppet page.
+- Print out the Cinderella finger puppet page.

-- Ask the children to listen carefully and grab a lollipop stick with the correct word each time they hear it.
-This is a kin-aesthetic and tactile activity to do whilst reading and keeps youngsters focused and engaged.
+- Ask the children to listen carefully and grab a lollipop stick with the correct word each time they hear it read by you.
+This is a kinaesthetic and tactile activity to do whilst reading and keeps youngsters focused and engaged.